-This case is before the Administrator, Centers for Medicare & Medicaid Services (CMS), for review of the Provider Reimbursement Review Board (Board) decision.
-The review is during the sixty-day period mandated in §1878(f)(1) of the Social Security Act (Act) [42 USC 139500(f)(1)], as amended.
-The parties were notified of the Administrator's intention to review Issue No. 2 of this case.
-Subsequently, comments were received from the Provider.
-Accordingly, the Board decision is now before the Administrator for final administrative review.
+This case is before the Administrator, Centers for Medicare & Medicaid Services (CMS), for review of the decision of the Provider Reimbursement Review Board (Board).
+The review is during the 60-day period mandated in § 1878(f)(1) of the Social Security Act (Act), as amended (42 USC 139500(f)).
+The parties were notified of the Administrator's intention to review the Board's decision.
+The Provider submitted comments, requesting that the Administrator affirm the Board's decision.
+CMS' Centers for Medicare Management (CMM) submitted comments requesting that the Administrator reverse the Board's decision.
+The Intermediary submitted comments requesting that the Administrator reverse the Board's decision.
+Accordingly, this case is now before the Administrator for final agency review.